0ggar/GermanTrafficSignRecognition_for_yoloV5/README.md

 Working fine Python 3.9.9, not tested with previous versions.

+Make sure you are in a virtual python environment before starting, otherwise it may cause problems installing the necessary libraries...

 Ugly files with redondant code but it works fine :)

 - download scikit-learn